 which this number has grown [1939-03],

-recipients, may have initially introduced a controlled list to lessen
+recipients, may have initially introduced a controlled list to

-the effort required to copy a chain letter.
-Whatever the motive, understandably
+effort required to copy a chain letter.
+Whatever the motive,

-has a controlled list of n names and asks that q copies be distributed.
-Then there will be q letters with "John Doe" at the bottom of the list.
-If every
+that has a controlled list of n names and asks that q copies be

+Then there will be q letters with "John Doe" at the bottom of

-letters with "John Doe" in the second slot from the bottom.
+q^2) letters with "John Doe" in the second slot from the bottom.

 full compliance will eventually result in q^n letters with "John

-the top slot and hence conceivably John could receive that many antes when those letters are processed.
-Though it is all but impossible to have such total compliance, q^n antes is touted by most money chain
+the top slot and hence conceivably John could receive that many

+those letters are processed.
+Though it is all but impossible to

+total compliance, q^n antes is touted by most money chain

 Despite repeated threats of prosecuting senders,